ThriveCommunityChurch/Sermon_Summarization_Agent/README.md

 ### Token Usage

-The application now tracks token usage across all operations:
+The application tracks token usage across all operations:
 - **Transcription tokens**: Tokens used for audio transcription
 - **Summarization tokens**: Tokens used for generating the summary
 - **Tagging tokens**: Tokens used for semantic tag classification
+- **Clip generation tokens**: Tokens used for AI-powered segment selection (when enabled)
 - **Total tokens**: Sum of all tokens used

-Token counts are displayed in the UI after processing completes.
+Token counts and associated costs are displayed in the UI after processing completes.

 ## License